BabylonJS/Documentation/content/landing_pages/contribute.md

 ---
 title: Contribute
 image:
-description: HTML Templates to load your first model or code into a Babylon.js scene.
+description: Describes how you can contibute to the development of Babylon.js
-keywords: getting started, start, chapter 1, first model, import
+keywords: contributing, babylon.js
 further-reading:
   - title: Minimal template for sphere and ground
     url: /quickstart/js_html#html-basic-page-templates